tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Final.md

 Everywhere I go, I carry with me the story of those dark days: the tale of the twins, and of Izzy Ramirez, Ben Tahoma, all those who laid down their lives to stop the darkness from enveloping the world.
 I share it with the elders, the children, with anyone who will listen.
 The story spreads, not as a legend, but as a testament to our endurance, to the courage of those who fought.
 I speak my truth, not as a hero, but as a witness, offering my voice when needed, my silence when it is not.

-Amidst the healing of a nation's soul, I return to the open expanse of the tribal lands, the red earth that has born witness to both the turmoil and the triumph of its people.
-I take up my duties once more, patrolling the vast Navajo territory, as guardian of the Dinétah.
+While the soul of the Nation heals, I return to the open expanse of the tribal lands, the red earth that has born witness to both the turmoil and the triumph of its people.
+I take up my duties once more, patrolling the vast Navajo territory, as a guardian of the Dinétah.

 —